 Supatra River House

 It’s midsummer though there’s nothing ‘mid’ about Bangkok.
-It’s full-throttle all day long.
-By the river, the breathing highway noise disappears.
+It’s full-throttle all day and all night.
+By the river, the highway breathing disappears.
 The skies are heavy again as I start my tour of Wat Arun (Temple of Dawn).
 Exploring this maze of porcelain tile is more mountain-climbing than sightseeing.
 These stairs designed for smaller feet are death-defying.
 I need more than just a pit stop for lunch.

 At the heart of Bangkok, on the banks of the Chao Praya, a typically Thai teak building is home to Supatra River House.
 This is the place for traditionally Thai dishes with a side-order of river views.
 As we take a seat, the waiters know we need an icy Singha stat.

 Then it’s soft shell crab.
 The tastiest of spring rolls and vegetables with a little crunch to follow.
-Silky mango and sticky rice provide a perfect ending.
+Silky mango and sticky rice provide a sweet finale.

 Thai Bus Food Tour